Marketing and Communications

 During her time at PLU, the 2011 graduate contributed to many media and leadership organizations on campus, including The Mooring Mast and MediaLab.

-Kari also works part time as an adjunct faculty member at the University of Puget Sound advising the student newspaper, The Trail.
+From 2015 until May 2018, Kari worked part time as an adjunct faculty member at the University of Puget Sound advising the student newspaper, The Trail.

 Rustin Dwyer, videographer

 Rustin Dwyer joined the Marketing and Communications department in December 2014 in a desperate bid to avoid another bitter winter in New York City.
 He spent his last eight years there working as the staff videographer at The New York Botanical Garden in the Bronx.
 He has also worked with Disney, ESPN and the International Federation of Competitive Eating.